douglasgreen/duolingo/esperanto.md

 - the congress - la kongreso
 - the continent - la kontinento
 - the country - la lando
+- the couple - la paro
+- the cousin - la kuzo
 - the cow - la bovino
 - the crocodile - la krokodilo
 - the cup - la taso
+- the dad - la paĉjo
 - the dance - la danco*
+- the daughter - la filio
 - the day - la tago
 - the dessert - la deserto
 - the dictionary - la vortaro